theblockstalk/upgradeable-proxy/README.md

 #### 3.3.2 You can't

-So far as I can tell, you cannot do the following.
-If you know how to do this please send [me](https://twitter.com/theblockstalk) or the team at [Indorse](https://twitter.com/joinindorse) a message, or submit an issue or PR to this repo.

 * Add in new storage variables to the upgraded smart contrat and use it in functions.
 See contracts _UintAdvancedV2b_NewStorage_, _UintAdvancedV2e_NewStorage_ and _UintAdvancedV2f_NewStorage_.
 You can add add new storage variables, however, these new variables cannot be used in an of the upgraded functions.

+If you find a way to do any of the above, please send [me](https://twitter.com/theblockstalk) or the team at [Indorse](https://twitter.com/joinindorse) a message, or submit an issue or PR to this repo.

 #### Still to research